Discover Dog Sledding Travels – 4 Days (Customizable)

 Introduction to dog sledding and first ride

 Welcome to Whitehorse!
 After meeting you at your hotel in the morning, we’ll get you sized up in our rental gear and do a quick check of your personal gear.
-Then it’s up to the ranch to meet your dog team.
+Then it’s up to the ranch to meet your dog team and install yourself in our cozy log cabin.
 Your guide will teach you the art of driving your sled as well as how to harness and set up the dogs.
-After lunch, we’ll go out on our first ride, covering about 20 km in the various valleys of Fish Lake area.
+After lunch, we’ll go out on our first ride, covering about 15-20 km on open the open plateaus and valleys around the Ranch.
 When we return, you’ll learn how to prepare food and feed your team (the perfect way to bond with dogs).
 Then we’ll prepare the gear for our three-day expedition.
 Dinner at the ranch will include local wild game or fish and discussion on the history of dog mushing in the Yukon in the evening.
-We then drive your back to your hotel for a free evening to explore Whitehorse at your leisure.
+Have a good night of sleep in our warm log cabin.

 Leaving civilization for Yukon’s backcountry